-We’re throwing around the word “content” a little too easily these days.
+We’re tossing “content” around a little too easily these days.
 It’s becoming another vague generic word like “stuff” or “crap.”

-Not the adjective “content,” as in fairly happy, but rather “items held within a larger container,” as in the content of a book or a blog.
+Not the adjective meaning fairly happy, but rather “items held within a larger container,” as the stuff in a book or a blog.

-The Moz (formerly SEOMoz) is cheapening the word “content” by telling us “Everything is content!”
+The Moz (formerly SEOMoz) is cheapening the word by telling us “Everything is content!”

 Except it’s not.

-As sick to death I am of the phrase “content is king,” I’ll tattoo that on my ass before I ever agree that “content is everything,” or even any of those things.
+As sick to death I am of the phrase “content is king,” I’ll tattoo that on my ass before I ever agree that “content is everything,” or even any of those things Barby named.

 Unless you’re a writer, artist, videographer, photographer, podcaster, or musician, the stuff you do isn’t content either.
-And if you are, you probably don’t want to cheapen your work by calling it content either.
+And if you are, you probably don’t want to cheapen your work by calling it that.

 Most Things Are Not Content